syyunn/conda-ipykernel/README.md

 # usage
-this shell script makes conda_env with given name and install any dependencies you want for initial setting noted down in requriements.txt.
-Moreover, this installs jupyter kernel of the newly installed conda_env
+This shell script makes conda_env with a given name and conda_install any dependencies you want for initial setting of your environment referring from the requriements.txt.
+Moreover, this installs jupyter kernel of the newly installed conda_env automatically.

 # git clone_conda_env
 > git clone https://github.com/syyunn/conda_env